-Protecting your personal information and your child’s personal informaiton is a must these days.
+Protecting your personal information and your child’s personal information is a must these days.
 Therefore, when creating emergency id cards, provide the essential information only.
 Never include any sensitive information or financial information, such as social security number, any account numbers, passwords, etc. Keep your information safe with these tips:

-- Putting the card in a place that is not easily seen by strangers, such as a wallet or inside of a back pack keeps the card holder safe.
+- Putting the card in a place that is not easily seen by strangers, such as a wallet or inside of a backpack keeps the cardholder safe.

-- If a child is the card holder, only print the initial of their first name.
-For example: J. Smith
+- If a child is the cardholder, only print the initial of their first name.
+For example J. Smith

 - During an actual emergency, if a child is too young to carry a card, the National Center For Missing and Exploited Children suggest writing only the necessary information (name, contact number and parents name) on the back of the child before the disaster occurs.

 Emergency ID cards can be made in the convenience of your own home, made in cd form or printed to carry in a wallet or backpack.
 This website, allows you to easily enter the information and add pictures to create an emergency id for free.
 The site even has an area to create ids for your pets.
 All you need to do is sign up to use their program.
 I used this website to make id cards for my family.
 I printed the card out and laminated them for durability.
 I made 3 copies of the cards: 1 copy is for my personal records, 1 copy is for our bug out bags and the other copy is for my child.